c006/trex-dino-game-py3/README.md

 # trex-dino-game-py3
-Dino game bot using python3.x
+Dino game bot using python3.x -- no AI

 ---